Back to topics

 The vigiles in Ostia and Portus belonged to the Roman cohorts, and came to the harbour city for periods of four months.
 It was a vexillation of four centuries.
 Originally 320 men were stationed in the harbours.
 In 205 AD the number was doubled: 320 men were from now on active in Ostia, and another 320 in Portus.

 The vigiles in Ostia and Portus are documented by a wealth of graffiti and inscriptions.
 The man effectively in charge, both in Ostia and Portus, was called praepositus vexillationis.[37]
-Particularly dangerous was the work of the sebaciarii, who patrolled at night, either carrying torches or keeping a watchful eye on the illumination of the main streets by torches.
+Particularly dangerous was the work of the sebaciarii, who patrolled at night, either carrying torches or keeping a watchful eye on the illumination of the main streets.
 It is generally assumed that the vigiles also acted as police.
 The Imperial cult played an essential role in their life, witness especially a large shrine in the Ostian barracks.

 COH(orte) VI (centuria) OST(iensis) IMP(erante) | AN(tonino) CO(n)S(ulibus) L(a)ETO ET CE | RIALE SEBA(cia)RIVS | CALPVRNIVS, X.